Skip to content

 Pre-dispatch budgeting

-Before dispatching to a local alias, ModelRouter estimates prompt tokens (len(prompt) // 4) and compares against num_ctx - output_reserve.
+Before dispatching to a local alias, ModelRouter estimates prompt tokens with the self-calibrating divisor (see Token Estimation above) and compares against num_ctx - output_reserve.
 If the estimate exceeds the budget:

 1. If the task type has a fallback configured, the call escalates to the cloud alias.
 A context_overflow_escalation warn event is logged, and invocation_log.overflow_escalated is set to 1.